Cyber harassment definition

 Cyber harassment examples

-- In online sexual harassment, perpetrators send unwanted sexual messages, demand intimate photos, openly objectify their targets in the comments, or even blackmail their victims.
+- In online sexual harassment, perpetrators send unwanted sexual messages, demand intimate photos, objectify their targets, or even blackmail them.

-- In swatting, perpetrators trick an emergency service into sending armed personnel to the victim’s address.
-This is a life-threatening crime that in 2017, resulted in a victim’s death when a police officer shot and killed a man as a result of swatting.
+- In swatting, perpetrators falsely report a serious crime to law enforcement.
+As a result, a SWAT team or other emergency responders are often dispatched to the victim's location.
+Swatting is a life-threatening form of harassment — in 2017, it resulted in a victim’s death when a police officer shot and killed a man.

 Stopping cyber harassment